chentl/all_rgb/README.md

 # all_rgb

-program to generate images with all 8-bit RGB colors.
+A filter to generate images with all 8-bit RGB colors.
+Here is a example:

+(The picture above is a lossy compressed version.
+Here is the [uncompressed one](results/chris-holder_allrgb.png).)

 ## Requirements

-- Python 3.6 or higher
+- Python 3.4 or higher
 - `Numpy` and `Pillow`
 - around 24 GBs of free RAM (*I know, I must optimize the tree structure.* Also this should runnable on a 16GB RAM machine if it has enough `swap`)
 - around 2 GBs of free disk spaces (for cache files).